mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 On Gamepad Throttle change
 '''''''''''''''''''''''''''''''''''

-Enable this preference if you wish |ed| to speak when you select a different throttle on the gamepad.
+If this preference is enabled |ed| will speak when you select a different throttle on the gamepad.

 Options include: